Is it possible to know the truth without challenging it first?

 Higher Power Challenge

-Sometimes though there are things that you have to accept as truth even if you can’t prove one way or another that they exist.
-Any religious belief has to be undertaken this way because there is no proof of God’s existence one way or another.
+Sometimes though there are things that you have to accept as truth even if you can’t prove it one way or another that they exist.
+Any religious belief has to be undertaken this way because there is no proof of God’s existence, it must be accepted on faith.